vuejs/vitepress/docs/en/guide/data-loading.md

 export default createContentLoader('posts/*.md', /* options */)
 ```

 The helper takes a glob pattern relative to the [source directory](./routing#source-directory), and returns a `{ watch, load }` data loader object that can be used as the default export in a data loader file.
-It also implements caching based on file modified timestamps to improve dev performance.
+It also implements caching based on file modification timestamps to improve dev performance.

 Note the loader only works with Markdown files - matched non-Markdown files will be skipped.